arenaxr/arena-services-docker/README.md

  ./init.sh
 ```

+* On the first execution, answer Yes to all questions of the script.
 * Note: you might need to execute ```sudo ./init.sh``` if your user does not have permissions to access the docker service.

 5. If you see no errors; you are good to start all services: